So you’re building an AR-15, or an AR-10, or an AR-47, or an AR-whatever.

 - Gas Tube

 Alright, if you just wanted to make sure you weren’t missing a part, you’re all done!
 Good luck with your build, and make sure to let us know how it went in the comments below!

 If you want a little more info about each of these parts, keep reading.

 AR-15 Lower Parts List

-- Stock: MagPul or gtfo.
-Just kidding.
-There’s about a million AR stock manufacturers out there, so just pick one you like the look of, or choose one that fits your purpose for the rifle, so a nice light stock like the standard MagPul MOE stock for a run-and-gun rifle, or something like a PRS stock for a precision rifle.
+There are about a million AR stock manufacturers out there, so just pick the one you like the look of, or choose one that fits your purpose for the rifle, so a nice light stock like the standard Magpul MOE stock for a run-and-gun rifle, or something like a PRS stock for a precision rifle.

 AR-15 Upper Parts List